kailash-manasarovar/statement/docs/timeline/2022/september.md

 ### Harmony

 - The teacher is Adrià Gil Boronat, an erratic and extremely nervous man in his fifties.
 - One of my classmates is Samuel Viciano Herranz who has near perfect English.
-He is Dominic's student.
+He is Domingo's student.
 - Samuel was studying singing at the Javea conservatory but moved to study piano in Dénia instead.
 It's not clear why.
 - Samuel tells me he used to be a student of Elaine Black.
 I cry when he tells me this and have to leave the room.
 This is not like me normally.
 - Elvira Valdivia Escribano is also in this class.
-She is a minor child and she is Dominic's student also.
+She is a minor child and she is Domingo's student also.
-- Elvira has a sister, Lucía, in the year above who is also Dominic's student.
+- Elvira has a sister, Lucía, in the year above who is also Domingo's student.

 !!! warning "Elvira and Lucía"
     - Elvira and Lucía have moved to Dénia from Madrid.
     - They live with their mother who is very rich and possibly a widow or divorced.
-    - Dominic is often seen alone with Elvira and Lucía in the town.
+    - Domingo is often seen alone with Elvira and Lucía in the town.
-    - Dominic is alone with them a lot and will have had unfettered access to their phones.
+    - Domingo is alone with them a lot and will have had unfettered access to their phones.
     - At some point, Samuel informs me they are buying a Steinway piano.
     - I am concerned about the safety of the girls and their mother.